min2ha/ukwa-site/content/target/55628/index.en.md

   "subject": null
 }

-# Telegraph, The:Why are so many of Britain's teen girls struggling with mental health problems?

 News article regarding a new study that shows a worrying rise in mental health problems among teenagers in the UK.
 According to the Department of Education, which spoke to 30,000 pupils aged 14-15, more than one in three teen girls suffer from anxiety or depression.
 It's a rise of 10 per cent in the past decade, leading experts to call it a "slow-growing epidemic.